TechnoSparks/Notion-API/README.md

 My implementation of Notion API in PHP with no dependencies

 ## Installation & Use
-git clone or download Notion.php then
+**Requires PHP 8**

+Download Notion.php frozen as per to tag in Releases section, then simply
 ```require_once path/to/dir/Notion.php```

 ## Note